heyLu/numblr/README.md

 Inspired by [nitter](https://github.com/zedeus/nitter).

-Does not store any personal data on the server, subscriptions and settings are only optionally stored in a cookie in your browser.

 ![screenshot of the main page](./screenshot.png)

+## Principles

+- does not store any personal data on the server
+- take back control (filter and mute with abandon)
+- cookies and javascript are not necessary for use
+- but subscriptions and settings can optionally saved using cookies

 ## Features